 These state-funded grants are available to California residents who apply by March 2 for the next academic year and qualify on the basis of merit, financial need, and/or vocational program.
 This funding is limited.
 In addition to completing and filing a FAFSA (or California Dream App for AB540 students), a separate form - commonly referred to as the "Cal Grant GPA Verification Form" - must also be submitted.
 If students have completed a certain number of units at a college, the school may submit this information on the student's behalf.
 If you have completed:

-- 0-15 transferable units at IVC you must submit your High School GPA.
+- 0-15 transferable units at IVC: you must submit your high school GPA.

 Students awarded a Cal Grant C can only be paid for vocational courses; no funds will be disbursed for general education courses.
 Other restrictions may apply.
-For additional information please contact the Financial Aid Office.
+For additional information, please contact the Financial Aid Office.

-Students intending to transfer to a 4-year college or university should not use more than 200% of their Cal Grant Award at IVC.
+Students intending to transfer to a four-year college or university should not use more than 200% of their Cal Grant Award at IVC.
 In order to reserve potential future grant eligibility, please contact the Financial Aid Office at 949-451-5287.

 About State of California Financial Aid Programs